JiwooJiyof/penny_project/deliverables/deliverable-1/planning.md

  * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
  * User stories must contain acceptance criteria.
 Examples of user stories with different formats can be found here: https://www.justinmind.com/blog/user-story-examples/. **It is important that you provide a link to an artifact containing your user stories**.
  * If you have a partner, these must be reviewed and accepted by them.
 You need to include the evidence of partner approval (e.g., screenshot from email) or at least communication to the partner (e.g., email you sent)
+## User Story 1
+**As a budget-conscious shopper,**
+I want to compare prices of specific grocery items from different stores
+in order to find the cheapest options available.

+### Acceptance Criteria:
+- The app should allow users to enter or select the grocery items they are looking to purchase.
+- The app should display a list of stores where those items are available, with prices.
+- Prices should be updated in real-time or near real-time to ensure accuracy.
+- Users can sort or filter the stores based on the price of the items.

+## User Story 2
+**As a user who likes to plan ahead,**
+I want to create and save a shopping list within the app
+in order to have a pre-organized list of items to buy when I go shopping.

+### Acceptance Criteria:
+- The app should allow users to add items to a shopping list.
+- Users should be able to save, edit, and delete the shopping list.
+- The app should allow the sharing of the shopping list via email, message, or other sharing options.

+## User Story 3
+**As a user who is new to an area,**
+I want to find the closest grocery stores to my location
+in order to save time and effort in finding a store.

+### Acceptance Criteria:
+- The app should use the user’s current location to identify the nearest grocery stores.
+- Users should be able to view the stores on a map and get directions.
+- The app should provide basic information about the store including opening hours, contact information, and address.

+## User Story 4
+**As a user with dietary restrictions,**
+I want to filter grocery items based on dietary needs (like gluten-free, vegan, etc.)
+in order to easily find products that I can consume.

+### Acceptance Criteria:
+- Users should be able to set dietary preferences in their profile or during the search.
+- The app should filter out items that do not meet the dietary restrictions and only show compatible products.
+- Users should have the option to save their dietary preferences for future searches.

+## User Story 5
+**As a user who values convenience,**
+I want to get a cost-to-distance analysis for my selected grocery items
+in order to balance the price and distance to get the best value.

+### Acceptance Criteria:
+- The app should display a cost-to-distance ratio for each store, considering the total price of the selected items and the distance to the store.
+- Users can sort or filter the stores based on this ratio to find the optimal store for their needs.
+- The app should provide directions to the selected store, with an option to choose different modes of transportation.

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.